-Although the majority were aware that failing to clean, or using the same chopping board after raw chicken before preparing salad (92%) would increase the risk of cross-contamination, awareness of other practices were lacking.
-Less than half (40%) were aware washing raw meat increases cross-contamination risk, concernedly, 28% believed failing to do so would increase the risk of cross-contamination.
+As indicated in Figure 4, although the majority were aware that practices such as failing to clean a shopping board after cutting raw chicken before preparing salad (92%) and using the same chopping board for raw and ready-to-eat food (92%) would increase the risk of cross-contamination.
+Awareness of other practices were lacking.
+Less than half (40%) were aware that washing raw meat increases the risk of crosscontamination, concernedly, 28% believed that failing to wash raw meat would increase the risk of cross-contamination.

-Figure 4.
-Awareness of practices associated with cross-contamination risks.
+Figure 4 awareness of practices that may increase the risk of cross-contamination.